zhemingfan/biof501a-mbb659_jeremy_fan/README.md

     - lineage_report.csv which provides a report on the samples and the lineage they were called
     - covid_histogram.png which provides a visual perspective of the same data in the lineage report

 Overall, while lineages A and C were anticipated, most samples were classified as lineage B.1.
-This is surprising as we don't know how this could have possibly hapepned.
-In other manuscripts, B.1 has reported to move around.
+In other manuscripts, however, the B.1 lineage has also spread to North America, and was noted to start in New York City [[4]](#4)[[5]](#5).
+This specific lineage contains a specific mutation (D614G) within the Spike protein that has been been linked with higher contagion [[6]](#6).
+Newer reports seem to indicate that both B.1 and A.3 have also been commonly observed across the United States [[7]](#7).
+However, as the sample size was only limited to 5, it is difficult to come with definitive conclusions about which lineages are most common in Delaware.
+As more data is later acquired, more evidence can be brought up and perhaps targeted therapies at specific mutations in specific lineages may arise.

 ***
 <!-- EXPECTED OUTPUT -->